 Homeowners In Kansas City Prefer The Sentricon Termite Bait System

-When it was introduced, the Sentricon termite bait system revolutionized the termite protection in Kansas City.
-Now, after a decade of proven performance, the Sentricon termite bait system has become the standard for termite colony elimination in Kansas City.
+The Sentricon termite bait system revolutionized termite control and prevention since it was introduced.
+After a decade of proven performance, it has become the standard for termite colony elimination in Kansas City and the U.S.

 Death To The Queen